NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-don-t-understand.md

 ---
 name: Things I Don't Understand
 about: This is for adding issues that you don't understand
-title: idk
+title: (Thing I Don't Understand)
-labels: Things I Don't Understand
+labels: idk
 assignees: ''

 ---